Julia G. Young, Assistant Professor and Director of Undergraduate Studies

 Latin America, Mexico, Religion and Diaspora, Global Migrations

 247 Marist Hall

-Mexican Exodus: Emigrants, Refugees, and Exiles of the Cristero War (Oxford University Press, forthcoming summer 2015).
+Mexican Exodus: Emigrants, Refugees, and Exiles of the Cristero War (Oxford University Press, August 2015).

 Local Church, Global Church: Catholic Activism in Latin America from Rerum Novarum to Vatican II, eds.
 Julia Young and Stephen Andes (The Catholic University of America Press; forthcoming March 2016).